CIeNET-International/cluster-toolkit/examples/science/af3-slurm/examples/simple_ipynb_launcher/README.md

 # Simple Ipynb Launcher

-The Simple Ipynb Launcher is comprised of a Jupyter Notebook script that allows you to upload and submit AlpaFold3 input files ([AlphaFold 3 Input Documentation](https://github.com/google-deepmind/alphafold3/blob/main/docs/input.md)) to the Jupyter Notebook, and automates data pipeline and/or inference operation of the AlphaFold 3 blueprint by using SLURM REST API.
+The Simple Ipynb Launcher is comprised of a Jupyter Notebook script that allows you to upload and submit AlpaFold3 input files  to the Jupyter Notebook, and automates data pipeline and/or inference operation of the AlphaFold 3 blueprint by using SLURM REST API.
+The Simple Ipynb Launcher consists of a Jupyter Notebook script that enables users to upload and submit AlphaFold 3 input files (see [AlphaFold 3 Input Documentation](https://github.com/google-deepmind/alphafold3/blob/main/docs/input.md)) to the notebook.
+It automates the data pipeline and/or inference operations of the AlphaFold 3 blueprint using the SLURM REST API.

 ## Launcher Logic
-1.  **Folder sharing:** Mounting bucket as a shared storage folder, allows user to upload input file (datapipeline or inference input data) directly into the notebook.
+1.  **Folder sharing:** Mounts a bucket as a shared storage folder, allowing users to upload input files (for data pipeline or inference) directly to the notebook.
-2.  **Job Execution:** The job, datapipeline or inference process, is executed on the Slurm partition through SLURM REST API request.
+2.  **Job Execution:** The data pipeline or inference job is executed on the SLURM partition via a SLURM REST API request.
-3.  **Result Storage:** Upon successful completion, the data pipeline or inference outputs are stored in the folder sharing directory within the bucket, allows user to validate the output files.
+3.  **Result Storage:** Upon successful completion, the outputs are stored in the shared folder within the bucket, enabling users to validate the result files.
-4. **Secret Manager:** Upon successful deployment, we will automatically upload a secret token retrieved from Slurm Controller, which will be used by user to operate Slurm REST API operation, into Google Secreat Manager.
-Allows user sensitive token to be securely saved.
+4. **Secret Manager:** After deployment, a secret token retrieved from the SLURM Controller is automatically uploaded to Google Secret Manager.
+This securely stores the token required for SLURM REST API operations.

 ## Getting started
-The Simple Ipynb Launcher is preinstalled by the AlphaFold 3 solution if you set `af3slurmrestapi_activate` as `true` .
-It enables you to upload an input file and submit data pipeline and/or inference process interactively through Jupyter Notebook.
+The Simple Ipynb Launcher is preinstalled with the AlphaFold 3 solution if the `af3slurmrestapi_activate` flag is set to `true`.
+It allows users to upload input files and submit data pipeline and/or inference jobs interactively through the Jupyter Notebook.

 ### Access Jupyter Notebook

-After you have finished the deployment of the Alphafold 3 blueprint, you can access Jupyter Notebook from AI Vertex Workbench
+After deploying the AlphaFold 3 blueprint, you can access the Jupyter Notebook through AI Vertex Workbench.
 <img src="../../adm/ipynb_launcher/workbench-page.png" alt="Jupyter notebook Workbench Page" width="700">

-In case the deployment works normally, you will be able to see the notebook with the similar file structure below
+If the deployment is successful and Slurm nodes startup-scripts are finished, you will see the notebook with a file structure similar to the one shown on the Jupyter Notebook Workbench page.
 <img src="../../adm/ipynb_launcher/notebook.png" alt="Jupyter notebook Workbench Page" width="700">

 ### Assign Slurm Job

-After you open the Notebook, you will see different sections with its related information.
-In the first section, you will be required to install dependencies from `requirements.txt` file which will be used on the next steps.
-Most of the settings/configurations come from initial blueprint setting.
+When you open the notebook, you’ll find different sections containing relevant information.
+In the first section, you are required to install dependencies from the requirements.txt file, which the libraries will be used in subsequent steps.
+Also for the settings and configurations, most of them are derived from the initial blueprint configuration.

-For example, there is a `Datapipeline` section which contains payload or settings required to send data pipeline job into working node.
+For example, the `Datapipeline` section includes the payload and settings needed to send a data pipeline job to the working node.

 <img src="../../adm/ipynb_launcher/datapipeline.png" alt="Jupyter notebook Workbench Page" width="700">

 ## Custom configuration

-It is suggested for user to change the settings on the Notebook from the first time before deployment through blueprint variables.
-In case there is any changes required, make sure to validate your changes and required resources are available.
+It is recommended that users customize the notebook settings before deployment via blueprint variables.
+If any changes are required later, ensure they are validated and that all necessary resources are available.